m-kuzmin/ani-tui/README.md

 1. View open issues or projects or create your own issue.
 2. Fork and code.
 3. Make a pull request explaining the changes.

+## Branch guide

+### dev
+This is for WIP commits.
+However when looking through commit history you may want to look only at major points when things were finally implemented.
+This is why main exists

+### main
+Acts like a squash for dev branch without squashing anything.
+Only put major commits here and use fast-forward merge.